EliasKassapis/CARSSS/README.md

-# Calibrated Adversarial Refinement for Multimodal Semantic Segmentation
+# Calibrated Adversarial Refinement for Stochastic Semantic Segmentation

-PyTorch implementation of the Calibrated Adversarial Refinement models described in the paper <a href="https://arxiv.org/pdf/2006.13144.pdf"> Calibrated Adversarial Refinement for Multimodal Semantic Segmentation</a>.
+PyTorch implementation of the Calibrated Adversarial Refinement models described in the paper <a href="https://arxiv.org/pdf/2006.13144.pdf"> Calibrated Adversarial Refinement for Stochastic Semantic Segmentation</a>.
 An overview of the model architecture is depicted below, with ambiguous boundary segmentation as a use case.

 <p align="center">
  <img src="images/model_overview.jpg" height="225" alt="image"/>
 </p>

-Results on a multimodal Cityscapes dataset are shown below.
+Results on a stochastic Cityscapes dataset are shown below.
 The leftmost column illustrates input images overlaid with ground truth labels, the middle section shows 8 randomly sampled predictions from the refinement network, and the final column shows aleatoric uncertainty maps extracted from the calibration network.

 <img src="images/overlaid_labels.jpg" height="180" alt="image"/> <img src="images/samples.jpg" height="180" alt="image"/> <img src="images/aleatoric.jpg" height="180" alt="image"/>